peterbourgon/peter-bourgon-org/src/go-in-production/index.md

 We tried many different testing libraries and frameworks over the course of a year, but very quickly gave up on most of them, and today all of our testing is done with plain `package testing`, via data-driven (table-driven) tests.
 We don't have strong or specific complaints against testing/checking packages, beyond that they simply provided no great value.
 One thing that does help: [reflect.DeepEqual](http://golang.org/pkg/reflect#DeepEqual) gives you simple, full comparison of arbitrary data (i.e. expected vs. got).

 Package testing is geared around unit testing, but for integration tests, things are a little trickier.
-Spinning up external services typically depends on your integration environment, but we did find one nice idiom to integrate against them.
+The process of spinning up external services typically depends on your integration environment, but we did find one nice idiom to integrate against them.
 Write an `integration_test.go`, and give it a build tag of `integration`.
 Define (global) flags for things like service addresses and connect strings, and use them in your tests.

 ```
 // +build integration